Menuomics

 Roark Capital

-An Atlanta private-equity firm most diners have never heard of, holding the largest single collection of menus in this catalog through two platform companies, one twin-brand operator, and two direct deals.
+An Atlanta private-equity firm founded in 2001 by Neal Aronson and named for Howard Roark, the architect hero of Ayn Rand's The Fountainhead.
+It manages about $41 billion (per the firm, mid-2026) and holds the largest single collection of menus in this catalog through two platform companies, one twin-brand operator, and two direct deals.

 Inspire Brands